AidasDir/LTE-Redirection_Attack/docs/2-setup-and-installation.md

 # Setup and Installation

 This document details the process of setting up and installing the LTE-Redirection Attack system.
 It covers all necessary prerequisites, hardware requirements, and installation steps to establish a fully functioning environment for cellular network security research and testing.
-For information about actually executing the attack once installation is complete, see the "Running the Attack" documentation.
+For information about actually executing the attack once installation is complete, see the [Running the Attack](3) documentation.

 ---